samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 ### <a id="keyboard"></a> <i class="icon-keyboard"></i> The Keyboard

 The flat, short-action keyboard keys, were one of the things that had always put me off Apple laptops.
-However, in reality they were actually very pleasing to use, and nowhere near as flimsy as they looked.
-Tick.

-Some aspects of the keyboard design, though, are definitely questionable&mdash;for a Windows guy at least.
+However, in reality they were reasonably pleasing to use, and nowhere near as flimsy as they looked. _Tick._ Some aspects of the keyboard design, though, are definitely questionable&mdash;for a Windows guy at least.

 **The power button <i class="icon-off"></i> is 'just another' key,** on the top right of the keyboard.
 Whilst this keeps things very uniform, accidentally hitting the off button whilst typing is a little unnerving...
 Even though you still have to confirm before the machine actually powers down.